startup-tips

 This book by Ben Horowitz (entrepreneur of Silicon Valley) is about Ben’s journey to success.
 “The hard things about hard things” is an easily readable book that offers sincere advice in case of difficult decisions while operating in a startup like funding, running, and managing with a first-hand approach.
 Read this book if you plan to start a new venture, no matter what your business is.
 Along with starting a business, it also covers topics relating to buying, selling, and investing in the business.
 This book is more suitable for SaaS founders.

-The hard things about hard things
+The hard things about hard things written by Ben Horowitz

 3. The Lean Startup